 As I was letting things slide more and more, the situation had gotten even worse.
 Without going into the full details of the story (that alone would take a novel), I’ll just state that my depression almost killed my business and my relationship.

-If I was to go on as I did, I'd soon end up back with my parents, unemployed.
+If I was to go on as I did, I’d soon end up back with my parents, unemployed.
 Those are quite the opposite of the conditions needed for a person to get better.
 My life was in desperate need of change.
 I needed to change.
-And there was only one way I know how to do things – by myself.
+And there was only one way I knew how to do things at that time – by myself.